asyncapi/website/content/blog/using-nunjucks-with-asyncapi.md

 Keep in mind that [AsyncAPI](https://www.asyncapi.com/) is an open community.
 We do not work on the specification only, but tools too.
 Join us on [Slack](https://www.asyncapi.com/slack-invite/) and help us build awesome tools or [donate](opencollective.com/asyncapi).

 Take time to look into the [parser-js](https://github.com/asyncapi/parser-js/).
-I used it in my CodeSandbox to parse AsyncAPI document to pass it to templates as a context.
+I used it in my CodeSandbox to parse the AsyncAPI document to pass it to templates as a context.